cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

          Interpret *PATTERN* as a basic regular expression (BRE, see below).
 This is the default.

-      .. option:: -P, --perl-regexp

-         Interpret *PATTERN* as a Perl regular expression (PCRE, see below).
-This is highly experimental and ``grep -P``  may warn of unimplemented features.

    #.
 Matching Control

       .. option:: -e PATTERN, --regexp=PATTERN